LUXTACO/YTMDLGUI/README.md

 <img src="./files/image.png">

 ## Installation
-Install the 2 libraries using the commands down below, and the just run the code with the .bat file
+Install the 2 libraries using the commands down below, and then just run the code with the .bat file

 ```python
 pip install tk